Skip to main content

 On the CPU partition, the amount of memory allocated by default with --cpus-per-task=1 is sufficient for most launched jobs.
 Most users do not need to modify the value of this option.
 This page is for users who have a higher memory requirement.

-For GPU partitions, as by default --cpus-per-task=1, if you do not change this value as explained below, you will not be able to access the full amount of memory potentially accessible per task/GPU reserved.
-In particular, you risk quickly running out of memory at the process level running on the processors.
+For GPU partitions, since --cpus-per-task=1 by default, if you do not change this value as explained below, you will not be able to access the full amount of memory potentially accessible per task/GPU reserved.
+In particular, you risk quickly running out of memory on the CPU side.

 Remark

-Note that it can also happen that you run out of memory at the GPU level because they have individual memory whose size varies depending on the type of GPU and therefore the partition used.
+Note that it can also happen that you run out of memory on the GPU side because they have individual memories whose size varies depending on the type of GPU and therefore the partition used.
 A solution is then to use more GPUs.

-The nodes of the cpu_p1 partition provide access to 156 GB of useful memory, for 40 CPU cores.
+The nodes of the default CPU partition cpu_p1 provide access to 156 GB of useful memory, for 40 CPU cores.
 The memory allocation is determined automatically at:

 • 3.9 GB per CPU core when hyperthreading is disabled (Slurm option --hint=nomultithread)